byronshilly/mateo/mateo/README.md

 - `schemas`: Serializers for database objects defined in `models`.
 Each serializer is represented by a single file.
 - `migrations`: Used by `flask-migrate` to generate migration scripts.
 Leave untouched.
 - `config.py`: Stores application configuration variables.
+- `auth.py`: Endpoints used for the authentication scheme.
+- `extensions.py`: Flask extension initialization.
 - `app.py`: Flask application initialization.

 ### Authentication and Authorization